About the RCP

 Mentor Norma Burns brings substantial experience to guide her mentoring clients.
 She has worked previously as a mentor, as a caregiver to the disabled, as a special education teacher and helps staff a homeless shelter.
 She is a US Army veteran.
 Norma has been a motivational speaker at dozens of RCP presentations in Elmwood Jail and the community.
 Norma appears in RCP videos and has talked to the media regarding her experiences in getting her record cleared through the RCP.
 Norma uses her background as an addict and an inmate at Elmwood to motivate and challenge her listeners.
 She speaks of having been given a "second chance" through the RCP, sharing her past to inspire others to get their records expunged.
 Norma helps her mentoring clients to see that "having a record shouldn't be a lifelong sentence."

 Mentor Diana Carreras has spent the last 25 years advocating for those in recovery from addiction, mental health conditions and other trauma.
-Diana has thirty-three years of sobriety and is a former client of RCP.
+She has 33 years of sobriety and is a former client of RCP.
 For the last 20 years, she has given free swim lessons to traumitized children.
 Since 2015, Diana has been a peer mentor at Recovery Cafe in San Jose, facilitating classes in trauma recovery and running peer support groups.
-In 2017 she was trained by the National Alliance for Mental Illnes (NAMI) to serve as a mentor for NAMI's recovery programs.
+In 2017 she was trained by the National Alliance for Mental Illness (NAMI) to serve as a mentor for NAMI's recovery programs.
 As a motiviational speaker since 2015, Diana has shared her story of recovery from drugs, trauma, and homelessness to give hope and illustrate the power of resilience.
-As a former client of the RCP, Diana is excited to guide people in recovery on an individual level as they prepare for their futures.
+Diana is excited to guide people on an individual level as they prepare for their futures.
 She speaks fluent Spanish.

 Voulnteer Cristina Delgado...
 Info Coming Soon!